houmain/keymapper/README.md

 ### Character typing

-Output expressions can contain string literals containing characters to type.
-The typeable characters depend on your keyboard layout:
+Output expressions can contain string literals with characters to type.
+The typeable characters depend on your keyboard layout. e.g:

 ```bash
 AltRight{A} >> '@'